Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 9 (17-09-18) Linear Regression, Unsupervised Learning (K Means)
 - Completed the lesson on Regressions and implemented the same in the mini-project
 - Completed the analysis of outliers in the enron dataset and the Q&A on the analysis
+- Completed the lesson on unsupervised learning (K-Means clustering)
 - Implemented K Means clustering on the Enron dataset
-- Completed the lesson on unsupervised learning
-- Started the lesson on feature scaling
+- Completed the lesson on feature scaling (MinMaxScaler)